licitdev/docs/configuration/data-model/relationships.md

 The easiest way to configure an O2O is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select **Many to Many** from the template wizard.

-The relationship types we have seen so far only required one column _(and thus one field)_ in the parent collection to store foreign keys from the related collection.
-For the M2O and O2O fields, _remember we saw an O2O is really an M2O that enforces cardinality_, the column existed in the parent collection _(on the 'M' side of the relationship)_.
-In the O2M alias fields, this column existed in the related collection _(also on the 'M' side)_.
+The relationship types we have seen so far only required one foreign key column to link the parent collection and related collection.
+An M2M relationship is composed _of two foreign key columns_ stored within an additional table, called a _junction table_, which stores each linked row between the parent table and related table.

-In relational databases, M2M relations require _two real columns in the database_.
-These two columns go on neither the parent collection nor related collection.
-Instead, these two columns must be stored in a third collection, called a _junction collection_.

-Junction tables are required in M2M relationships because the number of relationships created can _(and often will)_ outnumber the number of rows in either data table.
-Junction tables provide a place to store all the relationships between items, no matter how many exist.
+Junction tables are required in M2M relationships because the number of relationships created can _(and often will!)_ outnumber the number of rows in either data table.
+In other words, if you have `x` rows in the parent column and `y` rows in the related column, you need room to store `x * y` rows.
+Junction tables provide a place to store all the relationships between rows, no matter how many exist.

 To demonstrate this, let's think about the relationship between recipes and ingredients: a _recipe_ can have many _ingredients_, and _ingredients_ can be in many _recipes_.

 ![Many-to-Many Relational Diagram](image.webp)

-Let's take a look at the schema created when we configure an M2M in Directus:
+Let's take a look at the schema created when we configure an M2M within Directus:

 ```
 recipes (collection)
 - id (primary key)
 - name
-- ingredients (an O2M alias field, displays items linked from recipe_ingredients)
+- ingredients (an O2M alias field, does not exist in the database, displays items linked from recipe_ingredients)
 ```

 ```